MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 Until now, we learned how to create the layout of a panel.
 As a next step, we like to get an overview over interactions.

 {{<alert class="info" caption="Extra Infos">}}
-You can add the module `GUIExample` to your workspace and play around with is.
+You can add the module `GUIExample` to your workspace and play around with it.
 {{</alert>}}

 #### Access to Existing Fields of the Internal Network